Mayoral hopefuls face off at forum

 Crime has been among the top issues for voters as the city deals with record homicides this year.
 Incumbent Tim Keller, a Democrat, has been facing heat for not being able to contain the problem during his tenure.

-He also took swipes at Bernalillo County Sheriff Manny Gonzales, saying crime was his problem too.
+He also took swipes at Bernalillo County Sheriff Manuel Gonzales, saying crime is his problem too.

 “We need to do what we can to go ahead and turn this city around,” he said, pointing to growing economic insecurity, drug addiction and mental health issues.